alaamjadi/WebDev_Hypermedia-4-Applications-Web-and-Multimedia/README.md

 Some unanswered questions are:
 - In our project we have inserted into the db a small number of data.
 How scalability and performance go with bigger data?
 Are there other methods to implement a more performant version?
-- We used Heroku to provide our application.
+- We used Render to provide our application.
 How can we migrate to another PasS (Platform as a Service) for example GCP (Google Cloud Platform.)
 What measurements we have to take into account to choose the best platform solution?
 - How should we handle the security part of ou application?
 Should we change our source code or there are other ways to handle the security more smoothly?
 - Are there any better technology solutions beside the one we had used?